Keyword; pubic bone pain, causes of osteoporosis, sacroiliac joint anatomy, chiropractic help.

 New … hot off the press

 STOP PRESS: Stones in my Clog by my alter ego, Bernard Preston, his third chiropractic book has just become available for the first time as an ebook for just $2.99.
 Our STORE …

-the close approximation of the bladder and uterus to the pubic bone shown here (in white) in the front.
+Notice the close approximation of the bladder and uterus to the pubic bone shown here (in white) in the front.
 When your baby starts dancing on your bladder it can cause very awkward and embarrassing pubic bone pain.

 As an aside, osteoporosis, or brittle bone disease, is a condition that affects mainly women.
 This is an xray of an elderly woman who took a tumble, and fractured both rami.
 It's often not clearly seen on a plain xray and a bone scan may be needed to confirm the diagnosis.

-Children who don't play sport and build up enough calcium in their bones, and young women who develop bad habits is where it all should begin.
+Children who don't play sport and build up enough calcium in their bones, and young women who develop bad habits is where it all should start.
 When you're older and already have the disease, it's already too late.

 This is the fracture that chancellor Angela Merkel had recently whilst cross country skiing.
-You can be sure she has extreme pubic bone pain, for some of the same reasons that we are considering; there are many large powerful muscles that attach to the inferior pubic ramus so, in her case, walking is also extremely painful.
-She's probably on crutches.
+You can be sure she has extreme pubic bone pain, for some of the same reasons that we are considering; there are many large powerful muscles that attach to the inferior pubic ramus so, in her case, walking was also extremely painful.
+She's probably been on crutches.

 Notice here how many of the nine pelvic muscles, in Dutch the so called bekkenbodem spieren or bottom of the pelvis muscles, are attached to the pubic bones.
 Hence in pregnancy the pelvic bones often become very painful.
 This pain really lends itself to chiropractic treatment.